The Best Kept Market Secrets for Commercial Insurance Brokers

 Finding success as an insurance broker requires dedication and patience.
 While you could have all the motivation and drive to succeed, if you’re impatient, you could quickly feel discouraged and even want to leave the industry.

 You will need to put in the time to identify and nurture your prospects into clients.
 And since insurance sales are mostly commission-based, your income may fluctuate from high to low every month.

 So it is vital to maintain a steady flow of clients if you’re to maintain a consistent income.

 Continuing Education is Mandatory

-The insurance industry is highly dynamic, and the specifics of the policies, along with the national and state regulations that shape them are modified and changed on a regular basis.
-So insurance brokers will need to enroll in a mandatory Continuing Education (CE) program.
+The insurance industry is highly dynamic, and the specifics of the policies, along with the national and state regulations that shape them, are modified and changed on a regular basis.
+Insurance brokers will need to enroll in a mandatory Continuing Education (CE) program.

 For example, the states of California and Nevada require insurance brokers who operate within the state lines to complete additional training to keep their insurance licenses.
 California requires 24 hours of Continuing Education which includes three hours of ethics training.
 Nevada requires their insurance brokers to enroll for 30 hours of CE credits, including three hours of ethics training, every three years.

 Being a Broker Will Require Training and Background Checks